This Is Not America (Residente song): Music video

 After the lyrics "Gambino my brother, this is America" is heard, a scene is shown, which can be compared to the scene at the beginning of the This Is America music video, but it is mainly depicting the murder of Victor Jara, a Chilean musician who was tortured and later executed by the Chilean military shortly after the 1973 US-supported coup in that country in the Chile Stadium (now Victor Jara Stadium).
 The last scenes represent once again the protests that took place in the region, this time, being those of Venezuela in 2017, where a protester who had an accident due to a Molotov cocktail and caught fire is represented, and the protests of Colombia in 2021, where a street performance is represented in the video showing a dead person being covered by the Colombian flag by the police.
 An injured girl is later being dragged towards a group of people, also on the ground, surrounded by police, where it is later shown a palenquera woman (with her clothing representing the Colombian flag upside down, as a symbol of the protests in the country) observing the events with indignation.
 The video ends in an upward shot showing the word "AMERICA" made with the bodies of the protesters.

 The video has 23 million views and 1.3 million likes on YouTube, as of January 16, 2023.

+Awards

+It won multiple awards, including Best Short Form Music Video at the 2022 Latin Grammys, Cannes Lions 2022 Grand Prix in the Entertainment For Music category, Best Music Video in the 2022 AICP Awards, Special Jury Award for Music Video at the 2023 SXSW Film Awards, and Best Music Video at the 2022 Berlin Music Video Awards.